Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/ajParkour.md

 ## Joining

-Now you have created your cause you can join it via `/ajp start <player> <cause>` with player being the player name and cause the name you gave it
+Now you have created your course you can join it via `/ajp start <player> <course>` with player being the player name and course the name you gave it

 ## Portals

 Typing commands is hard for players...
-Lets make some portals to join out cause!
+Lets make some portals to join out course!

 Stand where you would like your portal and run `/ajp portals create <name>`.
-A good name would be the name of you cause with `_portal` on the end
+A good name would be the name of you course with `_portal` on the end